rutgers-bootcamp-team-5/project-4/README.md

 source : https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset/data

 ## Column Descriptions
-*Patient Information
+Patient Information <br>
-** Patient ID PatientID: A unique identifier assigned to each patient (4751 to 6900).
+ Patient ID PatientID: A unique identifier assigned to each patient (4751 to 6900).<br>
-*Demographic Details
+Demographic Details <br>
-*Age: The age of the patients ranges from 60 to 90 years.
+Age: The age of the patients ranges from 60 to 90 years.<br>
-*Gender: Gender of the patients, where 0 represents Male and 1 represents Female.
+Gender: Gender of the patients, where 0 represents Male and 1 represents Female.<br>
-*Ethnicity: The ethnicity of the patients, coded as follows:
+Ethnicity: The ethnicity of the patients, coded as follows:<br>
-    0: Caucasian
+  &nbsp;&nbsp;&nbsp;&nbsp;  0: Caucasian <br>
-    1: African American
+  &nbsp;&nbsp;&nbsp;&nbsp;  1: African American <br>
-    2: Asian
+  &nbsp;&nbsp;&nbsp;&nbsp;  2: Asian <br>
-    3: Other
+  &nbsp;&nbsp;&nbsp;&nbsp;  3: Other <br>
-*EducationLevel: The education level of the patients, coded as follows:
+EducationLevel: The education level of the patients, coded as follows: <br>
-    0: None
+  &nbsp;&nbsp;&nbsp;&nbsp;  0: None <br>
-    1: High School
+  &nbsp;&nbsp;&nbsp;&nbsp;  1: High School <br>
-    2: Bachelor's
+  &nbsp;&nbsp;&nbsp;&nbsp;  2: Bachelor's <br>
-    3: Higher
+  &nbsp;&nbsp;&nbsp;&nbsp;  3: Higher <br>
-*Lifestyle Factors
+Lifestyle Factors <br>
-*BMI: Body Mass Index of the patients, ranging from 15 to 40.
+BMI: Body Mass Index of the patients, ranging from 15 to 40.<br>
-*Smoking: Smoking status, where 0 indicates No and 1 indicates Yes.
+Smoking: Smoking status, where 0 indicates No and 1 indicates Yes.<br>
-*AlcoholConsumption: Weekly alcohol consumption in units, ranging from 0 to 20.
+AlcoholConsumption: Weekly alcohol consumption in units, ranging from 0 to 20.<br>
-*PhysicalActivity: Weekly physical activity in hours, ranging from 0 to 10.
+PhysicalActivity: Weekly physical activity in hours, ranging from 0 to 10.<br>
-*DietQuality: Diet quality score, ranging from 0 to 10.
+DietQuality: Diet quality score, ranging from 0 to 10.<br>
-*SleepQuality: Sleep quality score, ranging from 4 to 10.
+SleepQuality: Sleep quality score, ranging from 4 to 10.<br>
-*Medical History
+Medical History <br>
-*FamilyHistoryAlzheimers: Family history of Alzheimer's Disease, where 0 indicates No and 1 indicates Yes.
+FamilyHistoryAlzheimers: Family history of Alzheimer's Disease, where 0 indicates No and 1 indicates Yes.<br>
-*CardiovascularDisease: Presence of cardiovascular disease, where 0 indicates No and 1 indicates Yes.
+CardiovascularDisease: Presence of cardiovascular disease, where 0 indicates No and 1 indicates Yes.<br>
-*Diabetes: Presence of diabetes, where 0 indicates No and 1 indicates Yes.
+Diabetes: Presence of diabetes, where 0 indicates No and 1 indicates Yes.<br>
-*Depression: Presence of depression, where 0 indicates No and 1 indicates Yes.
+Depression: Presence of depression, where 0 indicates No and 1 indicates Yes.<br>
-*HeadInjury: History of head injury, where 0 indicates No and 1 indicates Yes.
+HeadInjury: History of head injury, where 0 indicates No and 1 indicates Yes.<br>
-*Hypertension: Presence of hypertension, where 0 indicates No and 1 indicates Yes.
+Hypertension: Presence of hypertension, where 0 indicates No and 1 indicates Yes.<br>
-*Clinical Measurements
+Clinical Measurements<br>
-*SystolicBP: Systolic blood pressure, ranging from 90 to 180 mmHg.
+SystolicBP: Systolic blood pressure, ranging from 90 to 180 mmHg.<br>
-*DiastolicBP: Diastolic blood pressure, ranging from 60 to 120 mmHg.
+DiastolicBP: Diastolic blood pressure, ranging from 60 to 120 mmHg.<br>
-*CholesterolTotal: Total cholesterol levels, ranging from 150 to 300 mg/dL.
+CholesterolTotal: Total cholesterol levels, ranging from 150 to 300 mg/dL.<br>
-*CholesterolLDL: Low-density lipoprotein cholesterol levels, ranging from 50 to 200 mg/dL.
+CholesterolLDL: Low-density lipoprotein cholesterol levels, ranging from 50 to 200 mg/dL.<br>
-*CholesterolHDL: High-density lipoprotein cholesterol levels, ranging from 20 to 100 mg/dL.
+CholesterolHDL: High-density lipoprotein cholesterol levels, ranging from 20 to 100 mg/dL.<br>
-*CholesterolTriglycerides: Triglycerides levels, ranging from 50 to 400 mg/dL.
+CholesterolTriglycerides: Triglycerides levels, ranging from 50 to 400 mg/dL.<br>
-*Cognitive and Functional Assessments
+Cognitive and Functional Assessments <br>
-*MMSE: Mini-Mental State Examination score, ranging from 0 to 30.
-Lower scores indicate cognitive impairment.
+MMSE: Mini-Mental State Examination score, ranging from 0 to 30.<br> Lower scores indicate cognitive impairment.<br>
-*FunctionalAssessment: Functional assessment score, ranging from 0 to 10.
-Lower scores indicate greater impairment.
+FunctionalAssessment: Functional assessment score, ranging from 0 to 10.<br> Lower scores indicate greater impairment.<br>
-*MemoryComplaints: Presence of memory complaints, where 0 indicates No and 1 indicates Yes.
+MemoryComplaints: Presence of memory complaints, where 0 indicates No and 1 indicates Yes.<br>
-*BehavioralProblems: Presence of behavioral problems, where 0 indicates No and 1 indicates Yes.
+BehavioralProblems: Presence of behavioral problems, where 0 indicates No and 1 indicates Yes.<br>
-*ADL: Activities of Daily Living score, ranging from 0 to 10.
-Lower scores indicate greater impairment.
+ADL: Activities of Daily Living score, ranging from 0 to 10.<br> Lower scores indicate greater impairment.<br>
-*Symptoms
+Symptoms <br>
-*Confusion: Presence of confusion, where 0 indicates No and 1 indicates Yes.
+Confusion: Presence of confusion, where 0 indicates No and 1 indicates Yes.<br>
-*Disorientation: Presence of disorientation, where 0 indicates No and 1 indicates Yes.
+Disorientation: Presence of disorientation, where 0 indicates No and 1 indicates Yes.<br>
-*PersonalityChanges: Presence of personality changes, where 0 indicates No and 1 indicates Yes.
+PersonalityChanges: Presence of personality changes, where 0 indicates No and 1 indicates Yes.<br>
-*DifficultyCompletingTasks: Presence of difficulty completing tasks, where 0 indicates No and 1 indicates Yes.
+DifficultyCompletingTasks: Presence of difficulty completing tasks, where 0 indicates No and 1 indicates Yes.<br>
-*Forgetfulness: Presence of forgetfulness, where 0 indicates No and 1 indicates Yes.
+Forgetfulness: Presence of forgetfulness, where 0 indicates No and 1 indicates Yes.<br>
-*Diagnosis Information
+Diagnosis Information <br>
-*Diagnosis: Diagnosis status for Alzheimer's Disease, where 0 indicates No and 1 indicates Yes.
+Diagnosis: Diagnosis status for Alzheimer's Disease, where 0 indicates No and 1 indicates Yes.<br>
-*Confidential Information
+Confidential Information <br>
-*DoctorInCharge: This column contains confidential information about the doctor in charge, with "XXXConfid" as the value for all patients.
+DoctorInCharge: This column contains confidential information about the doctor in charge, with "XXXConfid" as the value for all patients.<br>